Danhdere/world_vision/README.md

   - Product names
   - Descriptions
   - Categories

-## If Something Goes Wrong
-1. If you see an error message:
-   - Write down what it says
-   - Check these common problems:
-     - Did you install Python correctly?
-     - Did you copy the API key correctly?
-     - Are you in the right folder when running commands?
-2. If you see "Module not found":
-   - Go back to Step 4 and run the installation commands again
-3. If you see "API key not found":
-   - Check that you created the ".env" file correctly
-   - Make sure the API key is typed correctly
-4. If you see "Port 5000 in use":
-   - Close any other programs that might be using the internet
-   - Try running the program again

 ## Need Help?
 1. Look at the error messages in the Terminal/Command Prompt